 Note that there are a number of self-managed products on the market today that equip you with the tools to deliver powerful and professional webinars.
 But if you’re not comfortable executing them all on your own, or you’d simply rather not worry about all the details, search for a vendor that has extensive experience delivering legal marketing webinars who can lead you before, during, and after the event.

-Marketing automation giant HubSpot recently released a Lead Flows tool as part of their HubSpot Marketing Free package—and it really is free to use!
+Marketing automation giant HubSpot has integrated pop-up forms (formerly known as their Lead Flows tool) as part of their HubSpot Marketing Free package—and it really is free to use!
 Basically, marketers can create pop-up forms on specific website pages to promote a piece of helpful content for which a website visitor would exchange their contact information.
 And presto!
 You have a new lead in the blink of an eye.

 This tool is particularly helpful for building up your list of blog or newsletter subscribers, as well as leads who would like to download educational guides, papers and checklists.
 With a steady flow of website traffic, there is certainly potential to generate a good number of new contacts in a short amount of time, particularly if all you ask for is an email address.